Some colleges to offer graduation virtual, others opt to wait

 Virtual commencement will take place Sunday, May 3.
 According to the school’s website, the commencement will feature an introduction from the school president, followed by a photo or video from each graduate, and the degree conferral ceremony.
 The ceremony can be viewed beginning at 10 a.m.
 May 3 at fgcu.edu/may2020grad.

-The school has also opened up their summer commencement ceremony, slated for August to spring graduates, to allow them the opportunity to walk.
+The school has also opened up its summer commencement ceremony, slated for August to spring graduates, to allow them the opportunity to walk.

-The school rescheduled their commencement ceremonies for the weekend of July 31 to Aug.
-2. According to their website, if students are unable to walk in their new graduation date, the school will allow them to walk during a future ceremony, if the student requests to do so.
+The school rescheduled its commencement ceremonies for the weekend of July 31 to Aug.
+2. According to its website, if students are unable to walk in their new graduation date, the school will allow them to walk during a future ceremony, if the student requests to do so.

-FSU will hold a virtual commencement ceremony at 2 p.m.
-Saturday, May 2.
-Each college will read their graduates names in a separate video, because of the number of graduates, it would extend the graduation by several hours, according to their website.
+FSU will host a virtual commencement ceremony at 2 p.m.
+Saturday.
+Each college will read its graduates names in a separate video, because of the number of graduates, it would extend the graduation by several hours, according to their website.
 The ceremony will be accessible at commencement.fsu.edu

 University of Miami

 Undergraduate, graduate and law commencement ceremonies have been postponed until December.
-The school of Medicine will hold a virtual commencement ceremony at 3 p.m.
+The School of Medicine will host a virtual commencement ceremony at 3 p.m.
 Saturday, May 9.

 University of Tampa